Servant, Saved By Grace, Prophetess

 Christine wants people to know how far Jesus has brought her.
-She admits she suffered many traumas in her life, starting from childhood.
-She suffered at the hands of the generational demons in her bloodline.
-The emotional trauma and physical child abuse lead her down a spiraling road of emotional confusion—a life void of identity.
+She admits to suffering many traumas in her life, starting from childhood.
+At the hands of her parent through the generational demons in her bloodline.
+The emotional trauma and physical abuse lead her down a spiraling road of emotional confusion—a life void of identity.

-Christine would leave home at the age of 16 and spend her teenage years living with friends and parents who had compassion on her while sowing unhealthy seeds as a wanderer searching for love and purpose.
-Something we see far too often in broken and abandoned families.
+Christine left home at 16 to spend her teenage years living with friends and parents who had compassion on her while sowing unhealthy seeds as a wanderer searching for love and purpose.
+Something we see far too often in broken and abandoned families yet the favor of God kept her save for a future purpose.

-Christine recounts originally being saved in 2001, “It was September 18th, two thousand and one when I received a Bible for my birthday.
+Christine recounted being saved initially in 2001, “It was September 18th, two thousand and one when I received a Bible for my birthday.
 My eleven-year-old daughter gifted me with the words that would change my life.
 Christ then awakened her to her prophetic gift, which would set off a chain of events, that would take years to come to fruition.

-Christine tells us, later, she would attend college for Political Science and pursue her love for political justice but was forced to quit due to a lack of support, finances, or family to help with her two small babies.
-Christine would, however, graduate from a medical trade school and spend a few years in hospice and caring for children with acute illnesses, but found a long time career and spent sixteen years in sales and finance in the automobile business, then received her Real Estate License and worked in the cutthroat territories of Atlantic City.
-All while serving in ministry and outreach throughout the years.
+Christine tells us that later she would attend college for Political Science and pursue her love for political justice but was forced to quit due to a lack of support, finances, or family to help with her two tiny babies.
+Christine would, however, graduate from a medical trade school and spend a few years in hospice and caring for children with acute illnesses, but found a long time career and spent sixteen years in sales and finance in the automobile business, then received her Real Estate License and worked briefly in this field all while serving in ministry and outreach for close to twenty years.

 However, it was the doubts of others that led me to doubt myself.
 And for those who do not know, the prophetic mantle is a heavy office to carry, and only until I was crushed in Spirit, and traveled the desert with Jesus, was I equipped to carry it.
 I gave up everything for Christ.”